vitessio/website/content/en/docs/user-guides/migration/move-tables.md

 ## Drop Sources

-The final step is to remove the data from the original keyspace.
-As well as freeing space on the original tablets, this is an important step to eliminate potential future confusions.
-If you have a misconfiguration down the line and accidentally route queries for the  `customer` and `corder` tables to `commerce`, it is much better to return a "table not found" error, rather than return stale data:
+The final step is to **remove** the data from the original keyspace.
+As well as freeing space on the original tablets, this is an important step to eliminate potential future confusion.
+If you have a misconfiguration down the line and accidentally route queries for the  `customer` and `corder` tables to `commerce`, it is much better to return a *"table not found"* error, rather than return stale data:

 ```sh
 $ vtctlclient DropSources customer.commerce2customer
 ```

-After this step is complete, you should see an error similar to:
+After this step is complete, you should see an error (in Vitess 9.0 and later) similar to:

 ```sh
 # Expected to fail!